ldn-softdev/Rpnn/README.md

 (no target patterns this time)

 #### Hello World!
-_Hello World!_ task in the NN is the training of _XOR_ function (it's the simplest task that requires a multi-perceptron to converge).
+_"Hello World!"_ task in the NN is the training of _XOR_ function (it's the simplest task that requires a multi-perceptron to converge).

 Topology for the `rpn` can be given using `-t` option followed by the perceptron sizes over the comma.
 E.g., to train `rpn` for the _XOR_ function, following topology is required: